hbctraining/Peak_analysis_workshop/lessons/02b_sample_similarity.md

 ## Assessing sample similarity

 In the previous lesson, we evaluated quality metrics concerning peaks and reads in peaks in individual samples.
 But these aren't the only ways to measure quality in our data set.
 We did look for consistency of these metrics across all of our samples, but now it's **time for a closer look at our samples to see how they comapre for samples within treatment groups and between groups**.
-To do this we will be visualizing our data using two different types of data: 1) read count distribution across the genome and 2) siganl enrichment within regions called as peaks.
+To do this we will be visualizing our data using two different types of data: 1) read count distribution across the genome and 2) signal enrichment within regions called as peaks.

 ## Read count density
 Two commonly used methods for evaluating sample similarity is the use of Principal Components Analysis (PCA) and hierarchical clustering.
 In order to implement both of these, we need the **appropriate inputs**.
 The requirement is a data matrix.
 In the case of ChIP-seq or related data, this **matrix would have samples in the columns and genomic regions in the rows**.
 This matrix can be created using a command-line tool called [`multiBamSummary`](https://deeptools.readthedocs.io/en/develop/content/tools/multiBamSummary.html) from the [deepTools suite](https://deeptools.readthedocs.io/en/develop/index.html) for exploring deep sequencing data.
-Since this is an R-based workshop, **we have created the matrix for you**, but have provided the code in the drop-down below if you wanted to use it on your own data.
+Since this is an R-based workshop, **we have created the matrix for you**, but have provided the code in the drop-down below if you wanted to create it for your own data.

 <details>